cornellev/scan-matching/book/icp_descr/icp_vanilla.md

 \page vanilla_icp Vanilla ICP
 \par Usage
-You can construct a new instance of Vanilla ICP with `icp::ICP::from_method("vanilla")`, with an additional optional parameter for configuration.
+You can construct a new instance of Vanilla ICP with `icp::ICP::from_method("vanilla")`.
 \par Description
 The vanilla algorithm for ICP will match the point-cloud centers exactly and then iterate until an optimal rotation has been found.